What "natural” ingredients really mean.

 What “natural” means

-In short: natural describes origin, not outcome.
+In short, natural describes origin, not outcome.

 What “natural origin” means

-“Natural origin” ingredients start with something from nature but undergo controlled modification to improve purity, stability or efficacy.
-Under ISO 16128, these are defined as substances in which more than 50 % of the molecular weight comes from renewable natural sources [1].
+Natural origin ingredients begin with a substance from nature but undergo controlled modification to improve purity, stability, or performance.
+Under ISO 16128, these are defined as materials in which more than 50 percent of the molecular weight is derived from renewable natural sources (ISO, 2016).

 Examples include: